 However, the biggest threat to this incredible region, and marine environments all over the world, is unfortunately us!
 Our litter and waste is a significant problem, with thousands of animals killed from entanglements and plastic ingestion each year.
 Annually, an estimated 12.5 million metric tonnes of plastic enter the world’s oceans!
 Fortunately, this is a problem that we can fix!
 Research suggests that litter in our region is staying local, therefore we have a great opportunity to take action.

-Bin Not Beach, as part of Marine Mammal Foundation’s Marine Environment Litter Program, is designed to inspire appreciation Victoria’s amazing marine biodiversity, while highlighting the impact of our litter to encourage action and create long-lasting behaviour change to protect our unique marine life, including the amazing Burrunan dolphin.
+Bin Not Beach, as part of Marine Mammal Foundation’s Marine Litter Project, is designed to inspire appreciation Victoria’s amazing marine biodiversity, while highlighting the impact of our litter to encourage action and create long-lasting behaviour change to protect our unique marine life, including the amazing Burrunan dolphin.

 Bin Not Beach provides simple and effective take-home strategies to inspire and educate the current and next-generation to reduce the impacts of marine litter in Victorian coastal communities.
 Through interactive demonstrations, underwater videos, and hands-on beach clean-ups and litter audits, Bin Not Beach’s innovative education program promotes actions and long-term behaviour change, and a RETHINK mentality to create change in our local marine environments.